 - Emails Aren’t Sent at the Right Time of the Day or Week

 Is this common sense…or not?
 Sending emails at a certain time of the day or week makes a big difference!
 Avoid weekends and wee hours of the night.
-Based on our research, the best time to send emails is typically on Tuesdays and Wednesdays (people have gotten through the early week drudgery) between 10 AM and 2 PM.
+Based on our research, the best time to send emails is typically on Tuesdays and Thursdays between 10 AM and 2 PM.

 - Attempting to Get Reviews at the Place of Business